Wabash River

 Burrville Road Bridge (Mercer County, Ohio)

-C&O Wabash River bridge (Miami County, Indiana)
+Business US31 Wabash River Bridge (Miami County, Indiana)

 Carroll Street Bridge (Wabash County, Indiana)